-QUEUES (KÖER)
+QUEUES (Köer)

-Swedes queue for their turn.
-Many services such as pharmacies and government offices have small take-anumber dispensers that help people keep their place in line.
-Cutting a queue is very rude.
+Swedes queue for their turn for EVERYTHING, including buses.
+Many services such as pharmacies and government offices have small take-a- number dispensers that help people keep their place in line.
+Cutting a queue is considered very rude.

-PUNCTUALITY (PUNKTLIGHET)
+PUNCTUALITY (Punktlighet)

 Swedes are punctual.
 Wasting someone else's time by keeping them waiting is seen as impolite.
 Lectures and lessons start on time.
-Appointments for doctors are for that exact time; if you are late, you will lose your timeslot to someone else and/or be charged for missing the appointment.
-If you are running late to an interview or appointment, do call and explain that you are late.
+Appointments for doctors are for that exact time; if you are late, you will lose your timeslot to someone else and will be charged for missing the appointment.
+If you are running late, or cannot make it to an interview or appointment, do call and let them know.

-SMOKING (RÖKNING)
+SMOKING (Rökning)

-Smoking is not allowed in public buildings, including restaurants and pubs or on public transportation.
+Smoking is not allowed inside SSE, in public buildings, restaurants and pubs, or on public transportation.
 Many apartment buildings also prohibit smoking inside.
-In such cases you can only smoke either in designated smoking rooms indoors or outside the building (but not under someone's window or balcony).
+You are only allowed to smoke either in designated smoking rooms indoors, or outside the building (but not under someone's window or balcony).

-RESPECTING QUIET HOURS (LJUDMÄSSIG HÄNSYN)
+RESPECTING QUIET HOURS (Ljudmässig hänsyn)

 Swedes can be sensitive about their quiet hours, which are 10 p.m. to 7 a.m.
-If you make what is taken to be a lot of noise during quiet hours, you should not be surprised if a neighbor complains and asks you to lower the volume.
-As rental apartments are very scarce, do respect quiet hours because if you annoy too many neighbors with your noise after hours, you can be evicted from your apartment.
+If you make a lot of noise during quiet hours, you should not be surprised if a neighbor complains and asks you to lower the volume, or calls the police.
+Do respect quiet hours, because if you annoy too many neighbors with your noise after hours you can be evicted from your apartment.

-SHOES (SKORNA)
+SHOES (Skorna)

-Swedes almost never wear shoes in their homes, when you visit a Swedish home or apartment, you will probably be expected to take your shoes off immediately inside the front door.
-This keeps sand and gravel from the streets and pavement out of the home.
+Swedes almost never wear shoes they wear outdoors inside their homes.
+When you visit a Swedish home or apartment, you will be expected to take your shoes off immediately inside the front door.
+This keeps the sand and gravel from the streets out of the home.
 You may choose to bring a pair of indoor shoes to change into if you are not comfortable in your socks/stockings.

-MEALS (TACK FÖR MATEN)
+MEALS (Tack för maten)

-When you are invited home to a Swede for a meal, whether formal or an informal, you are expected as a guest to thank your host/hostess for the meal.
+When you are invited home to a Swede for a meal, whether formal or informal, you are expected as a guest to thank your host/hostess for the meal.
 A simple "thank you for the meal" or Swedish "tack för maten" is the standard response in a Swedish home to any meal that someone else has prepared, breakfast, lunch or dinner.
+It is also appreciated if you bring a token gift with you (for example flowers, chocolate or wine).

-GENERAL RIGHT OF ACCESS (ALLEMANSRÄTTEN)
+GENERAL RIGHT OF ACCESS (Allemansrätten)

 Sweden has a unique right of access which applies to private uncultivated land.
 According to this right, you can camp away from houses for one night in small tents, pick mushrooms, forest berries and flowers which are not protected, endangered or fenced off.
 You are not allowed to take living wood, bark, leaves, bushes or nuts.
 You also have right of access to beaches and swimming areas adjacent to private blocks of land.
-The guiding principle is that you leave the place as you found it and take any litter with you.
+The guiding principle is that you leave the place as you found it and take any litter back home with you.
 Note that you are not allowed to drive cars across open land or on private roads.